New calls for Muscat to resign over journalist's murder

 Police had intercepted Fenech early on Wednesday morning as he tried to leave Malta on his private yacht.

-His Tumas Group company co-owns the consortium which was to operate the €450m power plant.
+His Tumas Group co-owns the consortium which was to operate the €450m power plant.

-The power scheme also involved Malta's two other biggest business dynasties, the Gasan and Apap Bologna clans, as well as Azerbaijan state energy firm Socar, and German engineering company Siemens.
+The power scheme involved Malta's two other biggest business dynasties, the Gasan and Apap Bologna clans, as well as Azerbaijan state energy firm Socar, and German engineering company Siemens.

-Muscat, in his six years in office, also put in place a controversial EU-passport-for-sale scheme used chiefly by Russian and Middle Eastern oligarchs and courted the online gambling and crypto currency industries.
+The power project aside, Muscat, in recent years, also created a controversial EU-passport-for-sale scheme used by Russian and Middle Eastern tycoons.

-But his officials and his wife were also linked to kick-backs on EU passport sales by Caruana Galizia's reporting.
+Caruana Galizia had linked his wife and his officials to kick-backs on the EU passport sales.

-And the European Central Bank shut down a Maltese lender, Pilatus Bank, last year, due to money-laundering allegations, even as Malta's international reputation nose-dived amid regular criticism by EU institutions and by the Council of Europe, a human rights watchdog in Strasbourg.
+And the European Central Bank shut down a Maltese lender, Pilatus Bank, at the heart of the affair, over money-laundering allegations, further harming the island EU state's international image.

 "Malta needs to move on from being the ... corruption hotspot of the European Union and become a country where justice, the rule of law, and press freedom are entrenched," Giegold, the German MEP, said.